Integrate the Firewall into Your Management Network

 the dedicated management port (MGT) or you configured a data port

 as your management interface.
-When integrating your firewall into
+When integrating the firewall into

 Practices for Securing Administrative Access to ensure that